YogliB/dev-toolkit-mcp/docs/SETUP.md

 # Project Setup Guide

-**DevFlow MCP** - A memory-only MCP server for maintaining context across sessions.
+**DevFlow MCP** - A code analysis MCP server for understanding project structure and code relationships.

 Uses Bun as the package manager with strict, pinned dependency versions for reproducibility.